ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 * Simplified how multiple opponents are handled
 * Clarified contest outcomes for long contests, and how to determine the overall winner in a long contest
 * Do not allow transfers in an extended contest where the abilities differ by 6 or more.
 Consistent with benefits of victory and prevents 'loading up on mooks' as a strategy.
 * Added new resistance classes to preserve the +3, +6, +9 model used elsewhere.
 Some classes will now have a different value from those that appeared in prior versions.
+You should be aware of this when interpreting resistance suggestions in older texts.